LujainHesham/SystemMonitor/docs/README.md

 *This project was developed as part of our Operating Systems coursework at AASTMT.
 It represents our learning journey in system programming, containerization, and cross-platform development.*

 ---

-It tells recruiters: "We're students who can learn quickly, work in teams, and apply technical concepts to real problems" - which is exactly what they want to see from university candidates.

-Would you like me to adjust any part to better reflect your actual experience or team dynamics?